+Not all incidents will receive the warnings above.
 Examples of unprofessional behavior that may warrant immediate termination include but are not limited to:

-- academic misconduct - being under the influence of drugs or alcohol while in class or clinical - unsafe practice/critical safety violations at a clinical site - disclosure of confidential information acquired about a patient, client or facility
+- · academic misconduct - being under the influence of drugs or alcohol while in class, lab or clinical

+- unsafe practice/critical safety violations in class, lab or at an employment/clinical site - disclosure of confidential information acquired about a patient, client or facility - Not following posted school zone speed limits, both on campus (5 mph - 15 mph depending on location) and on County Route 64 (25 mph).